LarsBaumgartnerBIT/QuizApp_Programming/README.md

 🎓 Programming Foundations – FHNW, BSc BIT

 A console-based quiz application written in Python.
-The project demonstrates fundamental programming concepts such as console interaction, data validation, loops, functions, and file processing.
 ---
 ## 📝 Analysis

 ### Problem

 In many learning situations, students want a simple way to test their knowledge and receive immediate feedback.
-Manual quizzes or paper-based tests are time-consuming and do not provide instant evaluation or grading.
+Manual quizzes or paper-based tests are time-consuming and do not provide instant grading.

 This application solves the problem by providing an automated quiz system that presents questions, validates answers, and calculates a final grade.